sandunwijerathne/Assignment/README.md

 ```bash
 git clone https://github.com/sandunwijerathne/Assignment.git
 ```
-Install WordPress: If you haven't already, download and extract the latest version of WordPress from the WordPress website.
-Move the WordPress files to the root directory of the cloned repository.
+Install WordPress: Move the WordPress files to the root directory of the cloned repository.

 Configure the database: Open XAMPP and start Apache and MySQL.
 Navigate to http://localhost/phpmyadmin/ in your web browser and restore the database for your WordPress project.